apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     call into ROM.
 Increasing the stack size does not seem to help.
 Perhaps to use the ROM at high frequencies it may be necessary to modify the ROM access timing in some way???
+  2017-12-30:  Completed implementation of an Ethernet driver.
+Untested as
+    of this writing.
+Also added the netnsh configuration will, eventually, be used to test the Ethernet diver.

-  There is still no support for the Accelerometer, SPIFI, Ethernet, or USB.
-  There is a complete, but not-yet-functional SD card drirver.
+  There is still no support for the Accelerometer, SPIFI, or USB.
+There are complete but not-yet-functional SD card and Ethernet drivers.
 There is a partial SPI driver, but no on-board SPI devices to test it.

 Configurations